melezhik/SparrowCI/README.md

 ## Task output data

-Task might have output data that is later becomes available within _dependent_ task that run this task as dependency:
+Task might have output data that is later becomes available within _dependent_ task that run this task as a dependency:

 ```yaml
   tasks: